digitalutsc/site_watch/docs/contributing.md

 ![Alt text](assets/image.png)

 We want to confirm that there are 3 results on the page.
 First, ask yourself: "How would I, as a human, confirm that there are 3 results on the page?"
 You would probably look for something that says the total number of results.
-Indeed, find the element we are looking for
+Indeed, the element we are looking for is right in front of us!

 ![Alt text](assets/image-1.png)